 We believe that innovative industries thrive when they reflect their own communities.
 We work to create a college to career pipeline that provides opportunities for women and students of color.
-Of our most recently awarded Scholars, 61% are women, 64% are students of color and 65% are first-generation college students.
+Of our most recently awarded cohort of Baccalaureate Scholars, 61% are women, 64% are students of color and 65% are first-generation college students.

 WSOS has earned bi-partisan support based on the outcomes and progress we’ve made towards our goals.
 Our annual Legislative Report provides an overview of the demographic, gender, socioeconomic, age and regional characteristics of WSOS Scholar cohorts since the scholarship was first created in 2011.